![]() |

 In turn, EVE cares greatly for WALL-E, rescuing him after he was electrocuted by AUTO, smashed in the giant WALL-A garbage compactors and squished when he keeps the holo-detector up for the plant.
 EVE helps restore WALL-E when they go back to Earth and is brokenhearted when he seems to have lost his memory.
 But when he comes to, EVE is overjoyed and they live happily ever after.

 The lone commander of the BnL starliner Axiom, Captain McCrea has been in charge of the vessel from 2775 to 2805.
-Like his fellow passengers aboard the Axiom, Captain McCrea has succumbed to the effects of microgravity and automated service by suffering bone loss and becoming obesely fat.
+Like his fellow passengers aboard the Axiom, Captain McCrea has succumbed to the effects of microgravity and automated service by suffering bone loss and becoming quite obese.

 But when EVE is opened and no plant is to be found, he sends her to the repair ward.
 Before leaving, though, Captain McCrea meets WALL-E. They shake hands and the robot leaves some dirt on McCrea's hand.
 He has the soil analyzed on the ship's computer and he begins learning about Earth.
 McCrea quickly becomes fascinated about the Earth and the customs, asking question after question.